jbaruch/maven2gradle/README.markdown

 To do:
 =================
 * Generate deployment settings (with support to optional dependencies and provided scope in generated pom.xml)
-* Add installation task to build.gradle of the project to setup the libs and scripts automatically.

 Installation:
 =============